confluentinc/librdkafka/MIGRATION.md

 ### Producer

-* `sendBatch` is currently unsupported - but will be supported.
-TODO.
+* `sendBatch` is not supported (YET).
 However, the actual batching semantics are handled by librdkafka.
 * Changes to `send`:
-  1. `acks`, `compression` and `timeout` are not set on a per-send basis.
+  * `acks`, `compression` and `timeout` are not set on a per-send basis.
 Rather, they must be configured in the configuration.
     Before:
     ```javascript
     const kafka = new Kafka({/* ... */});